 Your lymph system is very important for collecting excess fluid, returning it to your blood and to help you fight off any unpleasant illnesses.
 It works tirelessly to flush your body of all its toxins.

 Sports massage lengthens and stretches muscles, thereby increasing movement in your joints.
 The levels of synovial fluid inside the joints also increases, resulting in pain free and smooth movement.

 A sports massage increases performance for anyone who likes to keep active or participate in sports.
-When muscles are in top condition, you’re able to run faster, swim further, jump higher, lift heavier, walk longer, and maybe even improve your golf swing.
+When muscles are in top condition, you’re able to run faster, swim further, jump higher, lift heavier, walk longer, win F1 grand prix` and maybe even improve your golf swing.